petermacp/mlw.public.health.group/README.md

 intimidation, stalking, following, unwanted photography or video recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
-Finally, it should go without saying that lewd language and behavior have no place in the Group.
+Finally, it should go without saying that lewd language and behaviour have no place in the Group.

 If you notice someone being harassed, or are harassed yourself, tell